 Consider a conventional syringe.
 Plastic tubes and thin steel needle, requires the use of 5 different construction materials: steel, polyethylene, rubber, resin, glue and thermal dye.
 To make the construction process less laborious and expensive, Helix is built with a single material: FlexiOH UV, a type of thermoset silicone.

-To maintain the flexibility of the folding parts of the Helix syringe and the stiffness of the needle, the designers used thermal curing.
-It is a temperature induced hardening process.
+To maintain the flexibility of the bendable parts of the Helix syringe and the rigidity of the needle, the designers used thermal curing.
+This is a temperature-induced hardening process.

-Helix is inspired by the ability to compact a lot of volume and space through the art of origami paper folding.
-The crystalline silicone structure of the Helix syringe can carry vaccine liquids and be emptied by "squeezing" it.
+Helix is inspired by the ability to compact a lot of volume and space through the paper folding art of origami.
+The crystalline silicone structure of the Helix syringe can transport vaccine liquids and be emptied by "squeezing" it.

 How the Helix syringe works

-The drug can be poured into the syringe through a vacuum loading port located above the rigid plunger of the needle.
-First the plunger.
-When ready to use, the rigid plunger goes down.
-He then compresses the plunger plunger, successfully and safely administering the drug to the patient through the rigid silicone needle.
+The medication can be poured into the syringe through a vacuum loading port located above the rigid needle plunger.
+First of all the plunger.
+When ready for use, the rigid plunger lowers.
+It then compresses the bendable plunger, successfully and safely administering the medication to the patient through the rigid silicone needle.

-By building Helix with only one material and giving it a compact and collapsible structure, the designers have created an environmentally friendly alternative to the conventional syringe and needle, also reducing its size by 30%.
-Plus, you don't even need to remove the needle for disposal.
+By building Helix out of a single material and giving it a compact, foldable structure, designers have created an environmentally friendly alternative to the conventional syringe and needle, also reducing its size by 30%.
+Plus you don't even need to remove the needle for disposal.